 How your support helps: Our donors first funded the park’s Junior Ranger activities in the early 2000s, and they have helped propel the program’s expansion over the past decade.
 Thanks to that support, nearly 230,000 children have earned their Yosemite Junior Ranger badges since 2008.
-Your gifts will enable thousands more kids and families to participate in enriching educational activities, experience the park in a meaningful way, and develop a stewardship ethic and appreciation for the outdoors that will stick with them long after their visit.
+Your gifts will enable thousands more kids and families to participate in enriching educational activities, connect with the park in a meaningful way, and develop a long-lasting appreciation for the outdoors.

 Partnering with Yosemite National Park.